-- 1. Evidence of Respondent's rehabilitation and fitness for CFP® certification, as set forth in Article 11.8 of the Procedural Rules; and - 2.
+- a.
+A Respondent whose Certification and Trademark License the DEC, Code and Standards Enforcement Committee, or Appeals Commission has suspended Respondent subject to a Suspension or Temporary Bar for a period longer than one year is not eligible for reinstatement unless (i) Respondent has filed a written Petition for Reinstatement After Suspension Eligibility with the DEC, and contemporaneously delivered the Petition to Enforcement Counsel, and (ii) the DEC (or if the DEC's decision is appealed to the Appeals Commission, then the Appeals Commission) has granted the Petition.
+Respondent must file a Petition no earlier than six months prior to the last day of the suspension or temporary bar and no later than five years after the first day of the suspension or temporary bar.
+Respondent will use reasonable efforts to redact any exhibits to the Petition pursuant to Article 6.1.
+Respondent's Petition must include: - 1.
+Evidence of Respondent's rehabilitation and fitness for CFP® certification, as set forth in Article 11.8 of the Procedural Rules; and - 2.
 A statement indicating whether Respondent requests a hearing and the amount of hearing time Respondent requests for the hearing.
 If Respondent fails to provide the hearing time statement, Respondent waives the right to contest the amount of time allotted for the hearing. - b.
 Upon receipt of Respondent's Petition, DEC Counsel must deliver to the parties notice of the name and employer of each potential member of the Hearing Panel and the DEC as required by Article 17.3.b. - c.
 Enforcement Counsel must file with the DEC and contemporaneously deliver to Respondent its Response to the Petition within 30 calendar days of the date Respondent delivered the Petition to Enforcement Counsel.
-Enforcement Counsel's response must indicate whether Enforcement Counsel has a position on whether the DEC should grant Respondent's Petition, state whether Enforcement Counsel requests a hearing, and the amount of hearing time Enforcement Counsel requests for the hearing. - d.
-If Respondent does not file a written Petition for Reinstatement Eligibility within five years of the first date of the suspension, then Respondent has relinquished CFP® certification permanently, with no opportunity for reinstatement.
+Enforcement Counsel's response must indicate whether Enforcement Counsel has a position on whether the DEC should grant Respondent's Petition, state whether Enforcement Counsel requests a hearing, and the amount of hearing time Enforcement Counsel requests for the hearing.

-14.2 BURDEN OF PROOF
+d.
+If Respondent does not file a written Petition for Reinstatement Eligibility within five years of the first date of the suspension or temporary bar, then Respondent has relinquished CFP® certification permanently, with no opportunity for reinstatement.

+14.2 Burden of Proof

-A Respondent seeking reinstatement eligibility following an Order of Suspension of more than one year must prove by clear and convincing evidence the Respondent's rehabilitation, fitness for CFP® certification, and compliance with the terms of the DEC's order.
+A Respondent seeking reinstatement eligibility following an Order of Suspension or Temporary Bar of more than one year must prove by clear and convincing evidence the Respondent's rehabilitation, fitness for CFP® certification, and compliance with the terms of the DEC's order.
 Clear and convincing evidence is a standard of review that is higher than a preponderance of the evidence, and means "a high probability," i.e., evidence which shows that, as a whole, it is highly probable that the matter sought to be proved is true.